-Purchasing a new home in Colorado Springs with Brian L. A. Wess
+Are you contemplating purchasing your new home in Colorado Springs?
+Brian L. A. Wess can help.

-Purchasing a home is intimidating for a lot of people.
-However, with a bit of planning ahead of time, it isn't very confusing.
+Purchasing a home can be stressful for a lot of people, but it's not too complex with a little planning ahead of time.

 Below are my nine steps to buying a home.

-Should you have questions about any of this information or if you're prepared to get started, just contact me here or e-mail me at .
+If you have questions regarding any of this information or if you're prepared to get started, you can contact me here or e-mail me at .

 Step 1 – Prepare to purchase a home

 There are several things you'll want to consider before starting your home search.

 When you begin your search, you'll want to create a list of items you want, plan for what school districts and neighborhoods you want to live in, and start planning around your budget.